TristanLibeau/New-HORIseoN-webpage/README.md

         -git commit -m "add message" (you do need to add a message) -git push
     -When you are done all your changes should be uploaded and live on the webpage

+    Always remember to keep your code clean and organise!!!